“fantastic touch and élan”

 Steven Devine enjoys a busy career as a music director and keyboard player working with some of the finest musicians.

-He is the Co-Principal keyboard player with the Orchestra of the Age of Enlightenment and also the principal keyboard player for The Gonzaga Band, Apollo and Pan, The Classical Opera Company and performs regularly with many other groups around Europe.
+He is the Principal Keyboard Player with the Orchestra of the Age of Enlightenment and also the principal keyboard player for The Gonzaga Band, Classical Opera (The Mozartists) and performs regularly with many other groups around Europe.
 He has recorded over thirty discs with other artists and ensembles and made six solo recordings.
 His recording of Bach’s Goldberg Variations (Chandos Records) has been received critical acclaim – including Gramophone magazine describing it as “among the best”.
 The complete harpsichord works of Rameau (Resonus) has received five-star reviews from BBC Music Magazine and Steven’s latest recording of Bach’s Italian Concerto has been voted Classic FM’s Connoisseur’s choice.
-Future releases for Resonus include the Well-Tempered Clavier (“it’s the one of all I’ve heard in the past ten years that I am happiest to live with.”
+Steven has recently released Book 1 of Bach’s Well-Tempered Clavier (“it’s the one of all I’ve heard in the past ten years that I am happiest to live with.”
 Early Music Review) with Book 2 being released at the start of 2020.

 He made his London conducting debut in 2002 at the Royal Albert Hall and is now a regular performer there – including making his Proms directing debut in August 2007 with the Orchestra of the Age of Enlightenment.
 He has conducted the Mozart Festival Orchestra in every major concert hall in the UK and also across Switzerland.
 Steven is Music Director for New Chamber Opera in Oxford and with them has performed repertoire from Cavalli to Rossini.
 For the Dartington Festival Opera he has conducted Handel’s Orlando and Purcell’s Dido and Aeneas.
 He is currently conductor and Artistic Advisor for the English Haydn Festival in Bridgnorth.